 What can men do to help their wives/partners through vaginismus?

-Men can help their partners in many ways through the process of successfully overcoming vaginismus.
+Men can help in many ways throughout the treatment process.

 - Being supportive – A supportive, loving relationship based on encouragement and mutual respect provides an excellent backdrop for a woman to work through the program.
 It can be physically and emotionally draining for women to walk through some of the steps alone.
 When men encourage and support their partners, it allows them to focus on the program instead of on immediate relationship concerns.
 Support can be paramount to a woman’s success.
 Men should consider simply asking their spouses how they would like them to be involved.
 By participating in and helping with the treatment, spouses have the opportunity to be part of something that draws them closer as a couple.
 It can be an incredible opportunity and feeling to be part of another’s healing process, especially when the other person is someone deeply cared for.

 - Walking the steps together – Men can help their spouses by walking together with them through each step of the program.
 Reading through the steps together helps men fully understand the mechanics of treatment and aids them in understanding where their partners are both emotionally and physically.
 Helping their partners work through areas of fear and confusion heightens bonds of trust as couples get to know each other in more intimate ways going beyond intercourse.
 When men become educated about vaginismus themselves, they are able to talk to their partners knowledgeably and rationally.
 Men can help their partners stay motivated, focused and moving forward through emotional hurdles, stress and feelings of failure.
 Participating willingly and knowledgeably in those exercises that involve them directly also helps smooth the transition from painful intercourse or penetration problems.